 Be aware of the following limitations:

 - A virtual machine cannot have more virtual CPUs than the number of logical cores on the host.
-The number of logical cores is equal to the number of physical cores if hyperthreading is disabled or two times that number if hyperthreading is enabled.
+The number of logical cores is equal to the number of physical cores if hyperthreading is deactivated or two times that number if hyperthreading is activated.

 - If a running virtual machine has 128 virtual CPUs or less, you cannot use hot adding to further increase the number of virtual CPUs.
 To change the number of virtual CPUs beyond that limit, you must first power off the virtual machine.
 By contrast, if a running virtual machine already has more than 128 virtual CPUs, you can use hot adding to further increase the number of virtual CPUs to up to 256.